May 22, 2020

 contributor: Rob Goodier

 Engineers and designers in the early phase of product development often have questions about what makes a product viable.
 The answers can improve a product’s chance of success, and getting it right is especially important in the development of products that meet basic needs in emerging markets.
-Bob Hauck has offered this working checklist, not intended to be comprehensive, to engineers in the Innovation Showcase, the international design competition by the American Society of Mechanical Engineers.
+Bob Hauck has offered this working checklist, not intended to be comprehensive, to designers and engineers starting out in product development.

 No matter what the product might be, there are some fundamental items that every product needs.